TBD54566975/tbd-project-template/GOVERNANCE.md

 ## Contributors

-Anyone may be an contributor to TBD projects.
+Anyone may be a contributor to TBD projects.
 Contribution may take the form of:

 * Asking and answering questions on the development forums
 * Filing an issue